-The project grew out of the need for rural churches seeking ways support their young people as they move from small local primary schools to one of the large secondary schools.
+The project grew out of the need for rural churches seeking ways to support their young people in their parishes as they move from small local primary schools to one of the large secondary schools.
 At this important stage in their life, many young people lose contact with their local church whose reach is normally limited to their primary school.

-Through this imaginative project, churches have worked together to fund Christian schools worker to offer ministry to these young people and the staff of these schools; building on the foundations laid at primary school, and to enable the development of their faith in an age-appropriate manner.
+Churches have worked together to create this imaginative project to fund a Christian schools worker whose role is provide ministry to these young people and the staff; building on the foundations laid at primary school, and to enable the development of their faith in an age-appropriate manner.